Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_time_travel.md

-summary: Guide to using Time Travel to reference previous database states
+summary: Use Time Travel to query previous database states and undrop data.
 Id: Use_Time_Travel_to_Query_Old_Database_States
-categories: data-management
+categories: getting-started
 environments: web
-status: Draft
+status: Published
 feedback link: https://github.com/Snowflake-Labs/devlabs/issues
 tags: Getting Started, SQL, Data Engineering

-# Use Time Travel to Query Old Database States
+# Getting Started with Time Travel
 <!-- ------------------------ -->
 ## Overview
-Duration: 5
+Duration: 3

-Panic hits when, what was meant to be a simple database change, goes sideways.
-The problem can range from a mistake that disrupts a process, or worse, the whole database was deleted.
+Panic hits when you mistakenly delete data.
+Problems can come from a mistake that disrupts a process, or worse, the whole database was deleted.
 Thoughts of how recent was the last backup and how much time will be lost might have you wishing for a rewind button.
 Straightening out your database isn’t a disaster to recover from with Snowflake’s Time Travel.
 A few SQL commands allow you to go back in time and reclaim the past, saving you from the time and stress of a more extensive restore.

 We’ll get started in the Snowflake web console, configure data retention, and use Time Travel to retrieve historic data.
 Before querying for your previous database states, let’s review the prerequisites for this guide.
 ### Prerequisites